 The Flatheads and Swans aren't easy to appreciate from the road, but you can get decent views occasionally from U.S. 2 between East Glacier and West Glacier, and from MT 83 through the Swan Valley.
 The Rocky Mountain Front is easy to see and admire from the road because, unlike in the other areas, the paved roads nearby run through the western edge of the Great Plains and offer unobstructed views of the mountains.
 U.S. 89 between Choteau and Browning offers particularly good scenery.

 The Bob is a backpacker or horsepacker's dream, but it is possible to enjoy it via day hikes.
 The Sawtooth Range in the Front is an excellent place for this, as are Jewel Basin and the Holland Lake area on the west side and Marion and Stanton Lakes on the north side.
 Climbers can find gobs of solitude and can follow Class 1 trails to summits or make their own Class 2-5 routes up spectacular peaks named and unnamed.

-To learn more about this special area's possibilities far beyond what this page can give you, I strongly recommend Hiking Montana's Bob Marshall Wilderness, which gives a lifetime's worth of detail about day trips, extended trips, and driving directions to the numerous major trailheads.
+To learn more about this special area's possibilities far beyond what this page can give you, I strongly recommend Hiking Montana's Bob Marshall Wilderness, which gives a lifetime's worth of details about day trips, extended trips, and driving directions to the numerous major trailheads.
 Hiking Montana also has a good amount of information about the area, and its scope is friendlier to day hikers while having the bonus of covering the rest of Montana.
 Both books are from Falcon Publishing.